DreamVenerable/dreamvenerable/README.md

   </a>
 </p>

-- 🔭 I’m currently working on **Chess**
+- 🔭 I’m currently working on **Ari**, a special AI-powered budget tracking app!

 - 🌱 I’m currently deepening my understanding in **Ruby and Rails**

-- 👨‍💻 All of my projects are available here on github
+- 👨‍💻 Most of my projects are available here on github

 - 💬 Ask me about **Space** or **Medicine**